minxgithub/pandas-challenge/README.md

 3) Purchasing/Spending Trend

-While there are remarkably more male players than the female players, the average purchase of the female player is slightly higher than the male players ($4.47 vs $4.07 respectively).
+While there are remarkably more male players than the female players, the average purchase of the female player is slightly higher than the male players ($4.47 vs. $4.07 respectively).

 Not surprisingly, the top total purchasing group is the age group from 20 to 24.
 4 of the 5 top spenders are also from this age group.